supercodingninja/WhetherTheWeatherDashboard/README.md

 ## References
 ###### [Back to Table of Contents](#Table-of-Contents)
-1. [NPMjs](https://www.npmjs.com/) provides Documentation, Installation, Examples, Methods, Objects, Questions, Answers, Separator, Prompt Types, User Interfaces and Layouts, Reactive Interface, Support, Known issues, News, Contributing, License, and Plugins.
+1. [Markdown Syntax](https://www.markdownguide.org/basic-syntax/) provides documentations on how to add your shield, for creditbility.
+Please feel free to view this resource, for your future developments.

 2. [Shields IO](https://shields.io/) provides documentations on how to add your shield, for creditbility.
 Please feel free to view this resource, for your future developments.

 3.  **[Eloquent JavaScript](https://eloquentjavascript.net/)**, 3rd edition (2018)
 This is a book about JavaScript, programming, and digital wonders.
 Read it online here; or get your own paperback copy.
 Written by Marijn Haverbeke.
 Licensed under a Creative Commons attribution-noncommercial license.
 All code in this book may also be considered licensed under an MIT license.

-5. [Guide to Handlebars: Templating Engine for Node/JavaScript](https://stackabuse.com/guide-to-handlebars-templating-engine-for-node/) explains that express is a routing, and middleware is a web framework; which has minimal functionality of its own (express applications are series of middleware function calls).

-6. [Markdown Syntax](https://www.markdownguide.org/basic-syntax/) provides documentations on how to add your shield, for creditbility.
-Please feel free to view this resource, for your future developments.

 ## Ackowledgements
 ###### [Back to Table of Contents](#Table-of-Contents)